jownsu/genshin-db/README.md

 # Genshin.DB

 ## About this project
-Genshin.DB is just a clone of genshin.gg website.
+Genshin.DB is a clone of genshin.gg website with extra components.

 ## Built With